Fibrocystic BreastsSkip to the navigation

 - They feel tender or painful.
 Women often describe this as a dull or aching pain, heaviness, or soreness.

 - Your breasts feel lumpy.
 Your doctor may call this "generalized breast lumpiness."
 Lumpy (cystic) areas feel thick.
 You may have one or more lumps that are always in the same area and that grow and shrink with each menstrual cycle.
 The lumps move if you push on them.
-(A lump that is cancer usually doesn't move but feels stuck to your ribs.)

 - Your symptoms get better by the time your period ends.